-The Cooperation Arrangement should ensure that in the absence of an adequacy decision pursuant to Article 45(3) of Regulation (EU) No 2016/679, transfer of personal data will only take place if the third-country authority has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.
-In case such condition is not fulfilled the sharing of data should only take place on an anonymised basis.
+The Cooperation Arrangement should ensure that in the absence of an equivalence decision pursuant Article 45(3) of Regulation (EU) No 2016/679, transfer of personal data will only take place if the third-country authority has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.

 The Cooperation Arrangements may refer to IOSCO's Administrative arrangement for the transfer of personal data between EEA Authorities and Non-EEA Authorities if both authorities are signatories.
-As signatories, the authorities should acknowledge that they will act consistently with the Administrative arrangement with respect to the transfer of personal data between them.
+As signatories, the authorities acknowledge that they will act consistently with the Administrative arrangement with respect to the transfer of personal data between them.